Kevin Harvick Incorporated: Truck No. 6 & 33 history

 At the end of 2005, KHI switched numbers with Roush Fenway Racing to become the No. 33, with the No. 6 going to Roush Fenway.
-Hornaday Jr. began the year unsponsored but won at Mansfield Motorsports Speedway and finished seventh in points after obtaining sponsorship from Allstate Employer Services.
+Hornaday Jr. began the year unsponsored but won at Mansfield Motor Speedway and finished seventh in points after obtaining sponsorship from Allstate.
 He began 2007 with new sponsorship from Camping World, picked up four victories, and won the 2007 Craftsman Truck Series championship.
 In 2008, Hornaday won six times but finished second in the championship standings.
 In 2009 he'd win his fourth championship, a week before the last race of the season.

 In 2010, the 33 team found itself in a slump.
 Due to the Food and Drug Administration passing a new rule that bans the advertisement of tobacco products, Longhorn dropped its sponsorship mid season, forcing the 33 to run with one race deals until E-Z-GO signed on with a few races remaining.
-The 33 team brushed off the bad luck with a win at O'Reilly Raceway Park at Indianapolis where he would hold off Kyle Busch.
+The 33 team brushed off the bad luck with a win at IRP where he would hold off Kyle Busch.
 Hornaday Jr. won again at Martinsville and ended up 7th in points.

 For 2011, Hornaday returned to the 33 team and won early in the year at Texas.
 However, the team struggled midway through the season and lost ground in the points.
 After Harvick had Hornaday switch over to the 2 truck, Cale Gale would take over the 33 for 2 races while Mike Wallace would drive at Talladega and win his first Truck race since 2000.
 Hornaday returned to the 33 for the last 3 races of the season and finished second at Martinsville, but was knocked out of the championship hunt at Texas by Kyle Busch and finished 13th at Homestead, ending up 4th in points.
 The 33 was driven by Cale Gale full-time in 2012 with Eddie Sharp Racing fielding the truck.